Sacheen Littlefeather: Ancestry dispute

-Because Littlefeather had been a beloved activist, these reports were met with controversy, challenges, and attacks (e.g., on Keeler), largely on social media.
+Because Littlefeather had been a prominent activist, these allegations caused mixed reactions.
 Academic and journalist Dina Gilio-Whitaker, who studies Native Americans in the US, wrote that the truth about community leaders is "crucial", even if it means losing a "hero", and that the work Littlefeather did is still valuable, but there is a need to be honest about the harm done by pretendians, especially by those who manage to fool so many people that they become iconic, as Littlefeather did.
 Gilio-Whitaker specified:

 There have been calls for revisions or removal of the exhibition featuring a tribute to Littlefeather at the Academy Museum of Motion Pictures and questions raised about "the organization's commitment to historical accuracy".
 Historians and activists say the allegations should "prompt the Academy to investigate and determine whether it should amend its presentation of Littlefeather in its gallery spaces or in podcast and video interviews posted on its official channel".
 As the 50th anniversary of Littlefeather’s appearance at the Oscars neared, her sisters reiterated that Littlefeather had faked a Native American identity for all that time.
 In a February 2023 letter, Littlefeather's sister Trudi Orlandi asked the Academy to remove the tribute from its museum gallery.
 As of 7 March 2023, Orlandi had yet to receive a reply.

-Littlefeather, in an op-ed for American Greatness, was compared to Rachel Dolezal, an American woman who passed as African-American, for the fact that they both falsely self-identified with a culture or ethnicity that was not theirs, for personal gain and promotion.
+On March 6, 2024, newly publicized research indicated that the late activist may have had Indigenous Mexican roots, citing church records showing her great-great-grandfather was listed as "Yaquis criollos de la tierra" in 1815.
+Keeler stated that the wording does not necessarily imply indigenous origin, and that the family may have been Spanish migrants to Mexico.